Dakota Dave Hull

-"Dakota" Dave Hull (born April 19, 1950 in Fargo, North Dakota, United States) is an American acoustic fingerstyle guitarist who plays in a variety of styles: blues, gospel, ragtime, and folk music.
+"Dakota" Dave Hull (born April 19, 1950, in Fargo, North Dakota, United States) is an American acoustic fingerstyle guitarist who plays in a variety of styles: blues, gospel, ragtime, and folk music.
 He is also a recognized music historian and published one book, 2012's Ragtime Guitar in the Classic American Style.

 Musical career

 Hull was born in Fargo, North Dakota, which led to his nickname "Dakota Dave".
 He has long been a fixture of the West Bank music scene in Minneapolis, Minnesota.
 He has toured the world playing solo fingerstyle guitar in multiple genres including American folk music, ragtime, gospel, and blues.
 He hosted the radio show The Dakota Dave Hull Show on KFAI radio in Minneapolis for 20 years and was a frequent performer on A Prairie Home Companion.

-Hull has engineered, produced and performed with many artists, include Doc Watson, Dave Van Ronk, Utah Phillips, "Spider" John Koerner, Duck Baker, Dave "Snaker" Ray, and Peter Ostroushko.
+Hull has engineered, produced and performed with many artists, include Doc Watson, Dave Van Ronk, Utah Phillips, Robin & Linda Williams, Eric Peltoniemi, "Spider" John Koerner, Duck Baker, Dave "Snaker" Ray, and Peter Ostroushko.